Trapezoid In The NHL

 History Of Trapezoid In The NHL

-However, this was a different case earlier in the year, as goalies could leave their net and move to the corners at the back of the goal line to retrieve the puck.
-This meant that anytime the puck was dumped in, it would almost certainly be in possession of the goalie, who could easily pass it to a defenseman.
+Earlier in the year, though, this was a different situation because goalies could travel from their net to the corners at the back of the goal line to grab the puck.
+This implied that whenever the puck was thrown in, the goalkeeper would almost surely be in control of it and could quickly pass it to a defenseman.

 Martin Brodeur And The NHL